oddnetworks/spaceworks/README.md

 We suggest using this to get started: [example-single-process](https://github.com/oddnetworks/example-single-process)

+_Note:_ if you use a different server, or modify the views, you'll need to update the relationship names in `MainActivity`.

 Once you have your server running, you'll need to update the `accessToken` which is located in `app/src/main/AndroidManifest.xml'

          <application